0xAX/linux-insides/Booting/linux-bootstrap-5.md

 Conclusion
 --------------------------------------------------------------------------------

-This is the end of the fifth and the last part about linux kernel booting process.
+This is the end of the fifth part about linux kernel booting process.
 We will not see posts about kernel booting anymore (maybe updates to this and previous posts), but there will be many posts about other kernel internals.

-Next chapter will be about kernel initialization and we will see the first steps in the Linux kernel initialization code.
+Next chapter will describe more advanced details about linux kernel booting process, like a load address randomization and etc.

 If you have any questions or suggestions write me a comment or ping me in [twitter](https://twitter.com/0xAX).